 My Specialist Experience

-I specialise in working with male rape and sexual abuse
+I specialise in working with males affected by recent and/or historic rape and sexual abuse/exploitation

-I have significant experience in working with those affected by historic or recent sexual abuse/violence
+I have significant experience in working with boys and men affected by recent and/or historic sexual abuse

 I have provided counselling/support to boys and men affected by rape and sexual abuse since 2004

-I have over nine years' experience of managing a male only sexual exploitation service
+I have over nine years' experience of managing a male only sexual abuse/exploitation service

-I have developed and implemented various national initiatives, resources and campaigns aimed at tackling the sexual exploitation of boys
+I have developed and implemented various national initiatives and campaigns aimed at tackling the sexual exploitation of boys

-I have appeared in local and national media highlighting the issues faced by boys and men who are raped, abused and sexually exploited
+I have appeared on TV and in local and national media highlighting the issues faced by boys and men who are raped, abused and sexually exploited

 I have contributed to various research, reports and publications on the issue of male rape and sexual abuse/exploitation including 'Children and Young People Now' and 'Inside Man' by Dan Bell and Glen Poole